 The Wholesale Merchant Model

 It’s likely you’ve never heard of these aggregators.
 That’s because they are huge B2B companies that don’t have high name recognition with the public.
 Most don’t offer a direct-to-consumer UX/UI product.
 They deliver their content to enterprise-level clients via an API feed.
-That way, those who can play in this space must have invested hiring developers, programmers and other IT resources necessary to consume their complex API development requirements.
+That way, those who can play in this space must have the resources necessary to invest in hiring developers, programmers, and other IT specialists so they can consume the aggregator's complex API development requirements.

 Aggregators buy hotel rooms in large quantities, on condition they get the hotel’s net rate.
 The net rate is the absolute lowest rate the hotel can sell a room, and still be profitable.
 Hotels don’t give the net rate to just anyone.
 They’ll only give that rate to an aggregator because they buy a lot of rooms in bulk.
 For example, they’ll purchase an entire floor for a month, or they’ll buy a block of rooms for a season.
 This way, the hotelier can justify giving the net rate in exchange for guaranteed revenue for a certain segment of their inventory.